axch/adaptive-plot/README.md

 - Interesting stuff

-  - `examples.scm`: A few plots commands for your pleasure.
+  - `examples.scm`: A few plot commands for your pleasure.
   - `interface.scm`: Primary entry points, and user-level functions that don't clearly belong in another file.
   - `refinement.scm`: Uniform refinement, and the administration around